Topological Quantum Computing Documentation

 - Fusion Trees (complete state representation)

-- Braiding Operations (R-matrices, F-matrices)
+- Braiding Operations (R-matrices, F-matrices, F-moves)

 - Measurement (fusion outcome detection)